 Data Visualization

 In today's data-driven world, percentages are often used in data visualization to make complex information more accessible and understandable.
 Charts, graphs, and infographics frequently rely on percentages to represent proportions and changes in data.
 This allows stakeholders to quickly grasp key insights without getting bogged down in raw numbers.
-For example, a pie chart might show the market share of different companies as percentages of the total market.
+Take this: a pie chart might show the market share of different companies as percentages of the total market.

 Statistical Analysis